-First off, it’s important to note that marijuana (THC to be more specific) and alcohol are two psychoactive substances that are far from being similar to one another.
-THC, the main psychoactive substance found in cannabis, acts upon the brain’s cannabinoid receptors, sparking intense cognitive effects like paranoia, a distorted sense of time, attention deficit and more.
-Alcohol, on the other hand, depresses the nervous system with significant consequences to motor skills – walking in a straight line can be the arduous quest while in the drunken haze.
+First off, it’s important to note that marijuana (or THC to be more specific) and alcohol are two psychoactive substances that are far from being similar to one another.
+THC, the main psychoactive substance found in cannabis, acts upon the brain’s cannabinoid receptors triggering its signature high, along with side effects like paranoia, a distorted sense of time, attention deficit, and more.
+Alcohol, on the other hand, depresses the nervous system with significant consequences to motor skills – walking in a straight line can be an arduous quest while in a drunken haze.

 So, one might think that if you smoke and drink at the same time, the two effects will combine.
-Neurochemistry is far more complicated than adding left and right, though.
+But neurochemistry is far more complicated than adding left and right together.
 Lukas found that not only did the two effects combine, but in some instances, the effects considerably became amplified.
-For instance, Lukas noticed that people who smoked a joint and also drank a lot of alcohol (a couple of shots) had twice as much THC in their blood than those who didn’t drink at all.
+For instance, Lukas noticed that subjects who smoked a joint and also drank a lot of alcohol (a couple of shots) had twice as much THC in their blood than those who didn’t drink at all.
 Oddly, this seems to happen only when you drink first, and then smoke, but not the other way around.

-Also, those who smoked and drank self-reported the high effects much sooner and rated their high as ‘better’.
-However, this works only to a point.
+Also, those who smoked and consumed alcohol self-reported that the high was triggered much sooner and rated their high as ‘better’, but only to a point.
 If you drink too much before lighting the first joint, you risk getting ‘greened out’.
 That is, suffering from nausea, bouts of vomiting, and an intense urge to lie down.
 Alcohol poisoning can be life-threatening and should never be taken lightly.